microprediction/timemachines/README.md

 ## Fast, incremental, constantly improving, incrementally evaluated, autonomous, univariate (mostly) time-series prediction algorithms in a common simple, stateless, functional, stateless "sequence-to-sequence" format.

 Quite a mouthful.
-Well you can use popular forecasting packages with one line of code in a sequence-to-sequence calling syntax, should you wish, or faster alternatives.
-You can browse their [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to help decide which to try out first.
+Well, let's say that you can use popular forecasting packages with one line of code in a sequence-to-sequence calling syntax, should you wish, or faster alternatives.
+You can also browse their [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to help decide which to try out first.
 There's also a recommendation [colab notebook](https://github.com/microprediction/timeseries-elo-ratings/blob/main/time_series_recommendations.ipynb) you can open and run, and some so-called forever functions (explained [here](https://www.microprediction.com/blog/forever)) that stack the best performers at run time.

 ### Contributor guide: